 - What kind of person will your typical customer be?

-All of these questions will lead you to some basic and fundamental truths about your brand identity.
+These are just some questions that will lead you to some basic and fundamental truths about your brand identity.
 From here, you can develop a solid brand development strategy to help ensure that your outward appearance reflects the persona you want to exude.

 Discover your current position

 If you’re an established business looking to rebrand or re-establish your brand identity, the process of brand discovery is a little more involved.

 - An internal audit of employees is a great way to find out what those on the inside believe your brand values to be.

 - Then, look to your clients: how do they perceive your brand offering, and is this in line with how you want to be seen?